Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: The XXZ model with (quasi-)random fields

 In particular, the norm clearly grows faster than exponential for the orders of the commutator which we can handle symbolically.
 We also note that we obtain qualitatively similar results if we use the $2$-norm instead of the $1$-norm, see Fig.~\ref{XXX_norm_ratios}.

 This difference between the non-interacting and the interacting case becomes even more evident if we consider the norm $s^{(1)}_l(k)$ of terms supported on $l$ sites, see Fig.~\ref{XXX_support}.

 Whereas in the non-interacting, non-disordered case the norm of the terms supported on $l$ sites grows asymptotically in the same way independent of $l$ if the order of the commutator $k$ is much larger than $l$, see Eq.~\eqref{spat_structure}, $s^{(1)}_l(k)/s^{(1)}_1(k)$ has a maximum which shifts to larger and larger $l$ with increasing $k$ in the interacting case.
 For large $k$, the total norm is thus completely dominated by terms which have support on a large number of lattice sites.
 This is to be expected, given that the number of distinct terms in the commutator is increasing exponentially which also leads to a rapidly growing number of possible paths between those terms, see also the graph in Fig.~\ref{Graph_interacting}.
+Note that the graph is no longer regular; the number of edges per node is not constant and is increasing with the level the node is situated on.
+Note that this increase of the number of edges is a prerequisite for a faster than exponential growth of the norm.